Deep Learning Technique for Human Parsing: A Survey and Outlook: Deep Learning Based Human Parsing

 MHP seeks to locate and parse each human in the image plane.
 The task setting is similar to instance segmentation, so it is also called instance-level human parsing.
 We divide MHP into three paradigms: bottom-up, one-stage top-down, and two-stage top-down, according to its pipeline of discriminating human instances.
 The essential characteristics of reviewed MHP models are illustrated in Table~\ref{table:mhp_taxonomy}.

 $\bullet$~\textbf{Bottom-up.} Bottom-up paradigm regards multiple human parsing as a fine-grained semantic segmentation task, which predicts the category of each pixel and grouping them into corresponding human instance.
 In a seminal work \cite{gong2018instance}, Gong \emph{et al}. propose a detection-free Part Grouping Network (PGN) that reformulates multiple human parsing as two twinned sub-tasks (semantic part segmentation and instance-aware edge detection) that can be jointly learned and mutually refined via a unified network.
 Among them, instance-aware edge detection task can group semantic parts into distinct human instances.
 Then, NAN \cite{zhao2020fine} proposes a deep Nested Adversarial Network for multiple human parsing.
 NAN consists of three GAN-like sub-nets, performing semantic saliency prediction, instance-agnostic parsing, and instance-aware clustering, respectively.
 Recently, Zhou \emph{et al}. \cite{zhou2021differentiable} propose a new bottom-up regime to learn category-level multiple human parsing as well as pose estimation in a joint and end-to-end manner, called Multi-Granularity Human Representation (MGHR) learning.
 MGHR exploits structural information over different human granularities, transforming the difficult pixel grouping problem into an easier multi human joint assembling task to simplify the difficulty of human instances discrimination.
+Similar to PGN \cite{gong2018instance}, HPSP \cite{li2023end} is also a detection-free multiple human parser, which decomposes this task into two subtasks via a unified network, namely semantic segmentation and instance segmentation, and obtains instance-level human parsing results through Hadamard product.